GIScience/openrouteservice/docs/frequently-asked-questions.md

    350m of a routable road.
 This should only happen with a local installation.
    Usually, this means that ors is trying to route in an area that graphs have not been built for.
-   If routes in Heidelberg(Germany) can be found, the ors is still running on the default dataset.
+   If routes in Heidelberg(Germany) can be found, openrouteservice is still running on the default dataset.

-## When does the OSM data update in the openrouteservice?
+## When does the OSM data update in openrouteservice?

-The openrouteservice builds its data from the `planet.osm.pbf`-files.
+Openrouteservice builds its data from the `planet.osm.pbf`-files.
 According to [the osm-wiki](https://wiki.openstreetmap.org/wiki/Planet.osm), these files take two days to build and are updated weekly.

 Since the `planet`-files are rather large (currently over 60GB), there is a bit of work involved to make sure the download went right and the file is not corrupted in any way and in fact new.
-Parts of this process are in the hands of the OSM, parts are done by the openrouteservice.
+Parts of this process are in the hands of the OSM, parts are done by openrouteservice.

-Once the newest `planet`-file is on the openrouteservice-servers, it needs to be preprocessed before the openrouteservice can start building the graphs used for routing.
+Once the newest `planet`-file is on the openrouteservice servers, it needs to be preprocessed before openrouteservice can start building the graphs used for routing.

 The build process in itself is [rather